 I asked myself the same questions; “Does anyone understand that it’s harder to keep your legs together?”

-“What am I supposed to do with my sex drive, besides hug pillows and bathroom walls?”
+“What am I supposed to do with my sex drive, just hug pillows and bathroom walls?”

-“Why does everyone focus on the “fallen/struggling” women and not a word to those that are doing it right?”
+“Why does everyone focus on the struggling women and not a word to those that are doing it right?”

-I had great mentors, incredible accountability, amazing friends and responsibility (busyness helps you stay away from trouble!) but I still had these questions.
+I had great mentors, incredible accountability, amazing friends and responsibility but I still had these questions.

 Many of the women I talk to don’t have a safe place to discuss their struggles and fears.

-I am not casting blame because we are responsible for developing these kinds of relationships.
+I am not shifting responsibility because we are responsible for developing these kinds of relationships.
 All I am saying is that not everyone has someone or someplace to share their struggles.

-So today I want to encourage you if you fall into the two categories.
+So today I want to encourage you if you fall into any of these two categories (waiting for sex or struggling to wait.)

-I also want to request you, the married woman, would you please please please pass this along to the singles you know?
+I also want to request you, married reader, to please pass along this article to the single woman you know?

 One of the reasons I was strong and confident as a single girl was because I had a legion of married women in my life.